w3f/Grants-Program/rfps/mixer.md

  - later, for optimisation, custom PackedLayout needs to be implemented for taking advantage of efficient storage

-Aside from the core of Smoothie (smart contracts), there are two more critical components to make it fully functional:
+Aside from the core protocol (smart contracts), there are two more critical components to make it fully functional:
 1. Tx Relayer: the whole idea of a mixer is that the withdrawing account can't be linked to the deposit account.
 This means withdrawing from an empty account which can't cover its Tx fees.
 This is where the relayer comes in: a user would generate the proof in the frontend portal with their own payout address and relayer's fee address as parameters, so that the relayer can't steal the funds.
 The relayer submits the Tx to the smart contract, which, upon verifying the correctness, would pay the amount to the user and a subtract the fee for the relayer.
 2. Frontend: users should have a friendly interface (akin to Tornado.cash) to:
   - create commitments and submit them to the mixer.
 They should be presented with a "note" that allows them to withdraw the amount later
   - select the relayer
-  - spend the notes, by submitting the necessary data to the smoothie contract for it to verify the ownership of the deposited coin
+  - spend the notes, by submitting the necessary data to the contract for it to verify the ownership of the deposited coin

 ### Ecosystem Fit